gregk27/ELEC278-Project/readme.md

 ## Inputs
 Upon running the code, you will be asked to provide the following inputs:
  - Config File: Path to the config file, defaults to `../robots.csv`
+ - Team number: Number of the team to be used for the simulation.
+Must be one listed in `robots.csv`
  - Defense configuration: IDs for defenses to use, in order of position.
 Input should include one defense from each categotry.
 Defaults to `0 2 4 6`
  - Simulation length: The number of seconds of match time to be simulated, defaults to `150`
  - Starting node index: The index of the node where the robot should start.
 To get indices refer to the generated graphml.